 The City commits levy payments received to Schedule of Works items (Appendix B) at the end of each financial year.
-An applicant seeking a refund on a surrendered consent must apply in writing to the City.
-The City will not refund a levy payment if the levy payment has been committed to works under recoupment or to Schedule of Works in this Plan.
+An applicant seeking a refund on a surrendered consent must apply in writing to the City. [end of red text]

+The City will not refund a levy payment if the levy payment has been committed to works under recoupment or to works scheduled in this Plan to be delivered.